 - Political issues – Censorship or the absence of specific words from your app are not just a myth about China.
 Pay attention to what you write and how you write it.
 Consider political issues between China and Taiwan, for example.
 Taiwan considers itself a separate country, but China strongly denies it.
 So, having Taiwan’s flag somewhere inside your app would be offensive for most Chinese.

 - Store revenue shares – These vary from 30% to 90%, depending on the way you negotiate contracts and the type of app you’re selling.
 For example, phone carriers (companies owned by the government) charge 30% of the transaction.
 But some app stores will ask for 50% and, if you want them to push your app in their store, they can ask for as much as 90%!
 Not knowing how the market works, it’s more likely you’ll pay more than you would if you had a local partner.

 - Testing for regions – Beta testing is an important part of app localization.
 In China, you should perform various tests, as there are significant cultural differences between regions.
 For example, users in Beijing and Shanghai respond to different stimuli than people living in smaller cities.
 Knowing general culture is not enough if you can’t manage to pin down your target audience.

 - Local content – Everything you write to promote your app should be fresh, casual, and written by native Chinese writers.
 You need locals to come up with localized, original content that keeps your users connected to your app as much as possible.

 No time for second thoughts: China is an evolving market

-85% of Chinese internet users access the web from their mobile phones.
+By 2023, over 900 million Chinese internet users will access the web from their mobile phones.
 Almost every website has an app to suit these mobile preferences.
 But, apps don’t live long in this country.
-You’ll need to move fast if you want to transform your Chinese dream into a reality.
+You’ll need to move fast if you want to transform your Chinese dream into reality.
 Plan your app localization accurately, but don’t take too much time to analyze.
 What’s popular today can be forgotten before you manage to translate your app description.